aaditya761/Concepts/README.md

 typeof null;
 ```

+A setTimeout will happen in atleast the time specified.
+It will never happen in the time specified but a little bit more.
+It may take more time depending on the availability of the call stack.

 # What happens when you type an URL in the browser and press enter?

 ### You type maps.google.com into the address bar of your browser.